bentlema/puppet-tutorial-pe/tutorial/05-Puppet-Config-and-Code.md

 ### List Installed Modules ###

 Puppet Enterprise comes with some modules pre-installed.
-To see what's installed, run the `puppet module list` command as follows:
+To see what's installed, run the `puppet module list` command as follows on your puppet node (The "Puppet Master"):

 ```
      puppet module list